DV

 Strategy & risk

 SOXL tracks ICE Semiconductor with a leverage approach, while TQQQ tracks Nasdaq-100 Index with a leverage approach.
-Beta is 7.5 for SOXL and 3.91 for TQQQ, indicating TQQQ is less volatile relative to the market.
+Beta is 7.84 for SOXL and 4.02 for TQQQ, making TQQQ the less volatile of the two by this measure.

 Fund details